konsumer/node-gk6x/README.md

 Bus 001 Device 016: ID 1ea7:0907 SHARKOON Technologies GmbH Keyboard
 ```

 I'm not quite sure how to do this on other OS's (someone that uses them should let me know!)
+Basically a ton of programmable keyboards by epomaker (and clones) should work.

 ## usage